jeffblackadar/crane-pompeii/project_plan.md

 update img_path_match.ipynb - Run this to update the img_path_match column for tbl_webpage_images and tbl_box_images.

+---
+Problems 17 Feb 2020

+Images were downloaded and being appended with .jpg.
+This does not work for .gif, .png, .tif Cure - re-run this

 ### Project Assumptions

 The primary task of matching images is to match lower resolution images on pompeiiinpictures to higher resolution images stored in box.com.

 More than half of the 100K images on box.com won't be matched to images on the website.